-estimates the "as if vacant" value considering

-a variety of factors, including the physical condition and quality of the buildings, estimated rental and absorption rates, estimated future cash flows, and valuation assumptions consistent with current market conditions.
-The "as if vacant" fair value is allocated allocated to land and buildings and improvements based on relevant information obtained in connection with the acquisition the acquisition of the property, including appraisals and property tax assessments.
-Abovemarket and below-market lease values are determined on a leaseby-lease basis based on the present value (using an interest rate that reflects the risk associated with the leases acquired) of the difference between (a) the contractual amounts to be paid under the lease and (b) management's estimate of the fair market lease rate for the corresponding space over the remaining remaining non-cancelable terms of the related leases.
-Above (below) market lease values are are recorded recorded as leasehold intangibles and are recognized as an increase or decrease in rental income over the remaining non-cancelable term of the lease.
-Additionally, place leases
+Management estimates the "as if vacant" value considering a variety of factors, including the physical condition and quality of the buildings, estimated rental and absorption rates, estimated future cash flows, and valuation assumptions consistent with current market conditions.
+The "as if vacant" fair value is allocated to land and buildings and improvements based on relevant information obtained in connection with the acquisition of the property, including appraisals and property tax assessments.
+Abovemarket and below-market lease values are determined on a lease-by-lease basis based on the present value (using an interest rate that reflects the risk associated with the leases acquired) of the difference between (a) the contractual amounts to be paid under the lease and (b) management's estimate of the fair market lease rate for the corresponding space over the remaining non-cancelable terms of the related leases.
+Above (below) market lease values are recorded as leasehold intangibles and are recognized as an increase or decrease in rental income over the remaining non-cancelable term of the lease.

-leases

-are

-valued

-in

-consideration

-of

-the

-net

-rents

-earned

-that

-would

-have

-been foregone during an assumed leaseup period; and leaseup costs are valued based upon avoided brokerage fees.

-The

-Company

-has

-not not recognized any value attributable to customer relationships.
-The difference between the total of the calculated values calculated values described above, and the actual purchase price plus acquisition costs, is is allocated pro-ratably ratably to each component of calculated value.
-In-place leases and lease-up up costs are amortized over the remaining non-cancelable term of the leases.
+Additionally, in-place leases are valued in consideration of the net rents earned that would have been foregone during an assumed lease-up period; and leaseup costs are valued based upon avoided brokerage fees.
+The Company has not recognized any value attributable to customer relationships.
+The difference between the total of the calculated values described above, and the actual purchase price plus acquisition costs, is allocated pro-ratably to each component of calculated value.
+Inplace leases and lease-up costs are amortized over the remaining non-cancelable term of the leases.
 Real estate values were determined by independent accredited appraisers.
-Building assets

-are depreciated over over a 40-year period, tenant improvements and the leasehold intangibles are amortized over the remaining non-cancelable term of the lease.
-In the event that a tenant terminates its lease, the unamortized portion of the inplace lease and customer relationship value is charged to expense immediately.
+Building assets are depreciated over a 40-year period, tenant improvements and the leasehold intangibles are amortized over the remaining non-cancelable term of the lease.
+In the event that a tenant terminates its lease, the unamortized portion of the in-place lease and customer relationship value is charged to expense immediately.

 The Company's real estate is leased to tenants on a modified gross lease basis.
 The leases provide for a minimum rent which normally is flat during the firm term of the lease.
 The minimum rent payment may include payments to pay for lessee requests for tenant improvement or to cover the cost for extra security.
-The tenant is required to pay increases in in property taxes over the first year and an increase in operating costs based on the consumer price index of the lease's base year operating expenses.
+The tenant is required to pay increases in property taxes over the first year and an increase in operating costs based on the consumer price index of the lease's base year operating expenses.
 Operating costs includes repairs and maintenance, cleaning, utilities and other related costs.

-Generally, the leases provide the tenant with renewal options, subject to generally the same terms and conditions of the base term of the Lease.
+Generally, the leases provide the tenant with renewal options, subject to generally the same terms and conditions of the base term of the lease.
 The Company accounts for its leases using the operating method.
 Such method is described below: